rainergo/UASFRA-MS-KnowledgeGraph/research/README-research.md

 > - Classes: <em><span style="color: yellow; font-size: 9px">Defines NODES such as the Node "Company"</span></em>
 > - Object Properties: <em><span style="color: yellow; font-size: 9px">Defines graph RELATIONS between a DOMAIN (Source Node) and a RANGE (Target Node) such as "EMITS" between Source Node "Company" and Target Node "GHGEmission"</span></em>
 > - Data Properties: <em><span style="color: yellow; font-size: 9px">Defines graph NODE PROPERTIES such as "Legal Entity Identfier" of a Node "Company"</span></em>
-> - Individuals: <em><span style="color: yellow; font-size: 9px">Individuals are instances of Classes or Object Properties and contain real data.
+> - Individuals: <em><span style="color: yellow; font-size: 9px">Individuals are instances of Classes and contain real data.
 For instance, a Node "Company" with concrete Node properties of "LEI:"549300JSX0Z4CW0V5023"" and "label:Adidas" </span></em>

 ###### The "Ontology4.ttl"-file contains "Classes", "Object Properties" and "Data Properties" but does not contain "Individuals" as the data later is imported separately.
 The "Ontology4.ttl"-file nevertheless contains the triples necessary to construct the Knowledge Graph <b><u>schema</u></b>:

 <img src="Ontology4.ttl.png" width="700" alt="">

+"Emits" triples
 ###### For instance, the "Ontology4.ttl"-file contains the four triples to construct the "EMITS"-relationship:

 <img src="emits.png" width="800" alt="">